Pokemon VGC for Dummies: Abilities

 Pokemon has evolved from just dealing damage to your opponents to having technicalities like abilities.
-We’ve talked about where to start your Pokemon VGC journey with where to join competitions and mastering type match-ups but now in this Pokemon VGC for Dummies: Abilities, we’ll lay it all down for you to up your game in the competitive scene.
+We’ve talked about where to start your Pokemon VGC journey with where to join competitions and mastering type match-ups but now in this Pokemon Abilities Guide, we’ll lay it all down for you to up your game in the competitive scene.

 Pokemon Abilities